About Canyon View Capital

 There are a couple of stipulations, of course:

-- You cannot reside at your property in any capacity while it’s in use as a rental.
-It must be used specifically for investment purposes.
+- You cannot reside at your property in any capacity while it’s being used as a rental.
+It must be explicitly used for investment purposes.

 Section 121 Exclusion